HL7/davinci-ra/input/pagecontent/report-generation.md

  - the hierarchical status indicating whether hierarchies were applied to a Condition Category (CC), and if applied, whether the Condition Category (CC) is superseded.
 The status can be either applied-superseded, applied-not-superseded, not-applied, or not-applicable.

 In addition, the [Risk Adjustment Coding Gap MeasureReport] provides capability of sharing supporting evidence for a Condition Category (CC) through the use of the `MeasureReport.evaluatedResource` element.
 This supporting evidence may include resources for data such as encounters, lab results, medications, and procedures, and the `evaluatedResource` shall reference the appropriate US Core profile.
 The extension [ra-groupReference](StructureDefinition-ra-groupReference.html) added to the `evaluatedResource` element enables tying a specific supporting evidence to a Condition Category (CC).
 This is accomplished by setting the extension’s `valueString` to be the same value of the `MeasureGroup.group.id` of the Condition Category (CC) to establish the association between a supporting evidence and one or more Condition Categories.

-#### $ra.coding-gaps Operation
-The [$ra.coding-gaps] operation requires three input (IN) parameters: `subject`, `periodStart`, and `periodEnd`.
-The `subject` parameter references either a single patient or a group of patients (as specified in the [Patient Group] profile).
-The term clinical evaluation period refers to the time period during which the risk adjusting encounters could be conducted and documented with expectations of submissions for risk adjustment purposes.
-The `periodStart` and `periodEnd` parameters are the start and end dates of the clinical evaluation period.

-If the `subject` is valid, the dates provided in `periodStart` and `periodEnd` will then be evaluated for any overlaps against the clinical evaluation period (`MeasureReport.period.start` and `MeasureReport.period.end`) of risk adjustment coding gap reports available on the Server for that patient.
-The [$ra.coding-gaps] operation returns a [Risk Adjustment Coding Gap Report Bundle] if matching risk adjustment coding gap reports were found for a patient.
-This bundle is a FHIR collection bundle, which must contain a patient ([US Core Patient](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html)) entry and zero or more entries of risk adjustment coding gap reports ([Risk Adjustment Coding Gap MeasureReport]).
-All risk adjustment coding gap reports contained in a [Risk Adjustment Coding Gap Report Bundle] must be for the same patient.

-The $ra.coding-gaps operation will always return one [Parameters](https://www.hl7.org/fhir/parameters.html) whether the `subject` is a single patient or a group of patients.
-Risk Adjustment Coding Gap Report Bundle for a patient is in a `Parameters.parameter` element.
-A Risk Adjustment Coding Gap Report Bundle contains the Risk Adjustment Coding Gap Reports for the same patient.
-For example, if a Group has 10 valid patients, then a Parameters will contain 10 `Parameters.parameter` elements, with each `Parameters.parameter` for a unique patient.
-Detailed documentation and conformance statements are listed on the page for [$ra.coding-gaps].

---start here add [Risk Adjustement Coding Gap Original DetectedIssue] review examples

-An example workflow of a Client calls the [$ra.coding-gaps] operation to request risk adjustment coding gap reports for a single patient is shown below in Figure 3-1.

-{% include img-portrait.html img="risk-adjustment-coding-gap-report-single-patient.png" caption = "Figure 3-1 Report Operation Workflow for a Single Patient" %}

 ### Example Risk Adjustment Coding Gaps Report

-Figure 3-2 is an example risk adjustment coding gap report.
-The Client calls the [$ra.coding-gaps] operation for patient Eve Everywoman (`subject`) and for a clinical evaluation period from January 1, 2021 to December 31, 2021 (`periodStart` and `periodEnd`).
-The Server receives the request and finds a matching risk adjustment coding gap report for Eve Everywoman that has a clinical evaluation period of January 1, 2021 to September 30, 2021, which overlaps the `periodStart` and `periodEnd` dates provided in the [$ra.coding-gaps] operation.
+Figure 2-2 is an example risk adjustment coding gap report.
+The Client queries for the [Risk Adjustment Coding Gap MeasureReport]s for patient Eve Everywoman (`subject`) and for a clinical evaluation period from January 1, 2021 to December 31, 2021 (`periodStart` and `periodEnd`).
+The Server receives the request and finds a matching risk adjustment coding gap report for Eve Everywoman that has a clinical evaluation period of January 1, 2021 to September 30, 2021, which overlaps the `periodStart` and `periodEnd` dates provided in the query - see [Report Query].
 This report was created by a backend risk adjustment engine on October 18th, 2021 using the risk adjustment model CMS-HCC V24.
 As shown in this example report, Eve Everywoman has five Hierarchical Condition Categories (HCCs).
 Three of the HCCs are historic diagnoses and two are suspected diagnoses.
 For example, one of the historic diagnoses is HCC 18 (Diabetes with no Complications).
 The status of this coding gap is shown as closed and the evidence status date is April 1, 2021.
 The supporting evidence field shows the clinical data that was used to close the coding gap HCC 18.

-{% include img-portrait.html img="report-risk-adjustment.png" caption = "Figure 3-2 Example Risk Adjustment Coding Gap Report" %}
+{% include img-portrait.html img="report-risk-adjustment.png" caption = "Figure 2-2 Example Risk Adjustment Coding Gap Report" %}

 ### Resources and Profiles